The Dos and Don’ts of Growing Mint

-It's fragrant, fast-growing, green, and compliments fruits, vegetables and meats.
+Mint is fragrant, fast-growing, green, and compliments fruits, vegetables, and meats.
 It’s also its own ice cream flavor.
 So what’s not to love about mint?
-If you’ve ever grown the herb, you know where I’m going with this, but if you haven’t and are interested: read on for the dos and don’ts of successfully growing mint in your home garden.
+If you’ve ever grown the herb, you know where I’m going with this, but if you haven’t and are interested: read on for the dos and don’ts of successfully growing mint in your indoor garden or outdoors.

-• When choosing a location for your mint, find one where the plant will receive morning sun and partial afternoon shade.
+- When choosing an outdoor location for your mint, find one where the plant will receive morning sun and partial afternoon shade.

-• If planting mint in a bed using a submerged pot, be sure it's not cracked.
+- If you’re growing mint in a submerged pot, don’t use a cracked one.
 The “runners” will find their way out and continue to spread.

 Readers: We’d love to hear about your experience growing mint.
 How do you tame the herb but still keep it healthy?